Map and Transform Excel Data

-Altova MapForce® 2017 includes support for mapping data based on the spreadsheet format for Microsoft® Excel 2007 and later versions, under the Office Open XML file format specification.
-MapForce supports Excel spreadsheets as mapping sources or targets, enabling you to take advantage of its powerful graphical interface for either data mapping to or from Excel files.
+MapForce includes support for mapping data based on the spreadsheet format for Microsoft® Excel 2007 and later versions, under the Office Open XML (OOXML) file format specification.
+MapForce supports Excel spreadsheets as mapping sources or targets, enabling you to take advantage of its powerful graphical interface for data mapping either to or from Excel files.

 To develop an Excel mapping based on an existing spreadsheet or workbook, simply open your source file in MapForce using the File menu command, or drag and drop your document into the design pane.
 MapForce will display a graphical representation of the file structure, depicting rows, columns, and cells, as well as references to numbers and names.
 This component includes clickable icons which allow you to define and specify mappable data.

-MapForce® 2017 allows you to select and map each unique data table in the spreadsheet, avoiding manual extraction, export, or other pre-processing of complex Excel worksheets outside MapForce before they are inserted into your mapping design.
+MapForce allows you to select and map individual cells or ranges from each unique data table in the spreadsheet, and to address ranges statically or dynamically,, avoiding manual extraction, export, or other pre-processing of complex Excel worksheets outside MapForce before they are inserted into your mapping design.

 Once your mapping is defined, the built-in MapForce Engine allows you to view and save the results with one click.
 Mappings to Excel produce Office Open XML (OOXML) markup.